ml-explore/mlx-swift-examples/Applications/VLMEval/README.md

 - downloads a vision language model (Qwen-VL-2B)
 - processes an image with a prompt
-- displays the analyzed results in JSON format

 > Note: this _must_ be built Release, otherwise you will encounter stack overflows.